chrisxfire/chrisxfire.github.io/content/notes/_net/types/collections/arrays.md

 };
 ```

-# Anonymous Types that Contain Arrays
+# anonymous types that contain arrays
 Here, contacts is an implicitly-typed array of anonymous types, each of which contains an array named PhoneNumbers:
 ```cs
 var contacts = new[]